 When do I need to conduct a survey?

 Survey requirements vary depending on the type of project and required permits.
-Projects within the potential range of the Indiana bat (Myotis sodalis) or the Northern long-eared bat (Myotis septentrionalis) may require a survey.
-Potential range maps can be found below:
+Projects within the potential range of the Indiana bat (Myotis sodalis), gray bat (Myotis grisescens) or the northern long-eared bat (Myotis septentrionalis) may require a survey.
+Potential range maps can be found below.

-For questions regarding surveys requirements for specific projects, please contact the USFWS Georgia Ecological Services Office at 706-613-9493 or view the staff directory.
+For questions regarding surveys for specific projects, please contact Laci Pattavina at the USFWS Georgia Ecological Services Office at firstname.lastname@example.org.

 Who can conduct surveys in Georgia?

 Any surveys where bats will be captured must be conducted by individuals with current state and federal scientific collecting/endangered species permits.
 Any bat survey report should contain scanned copies of a valid state and federal permits, if required, as part of the appendices.

 How can I get a permit?